itsayellow/pytivometa/README.rst

 Based on the original pytivometathis by Graham Dunn and later Josh Harding (https://sourceforge.net/projects/pytivometathis/).
-This version has been ported to python3 and otherwised revised.
+This version has been ported to python3 and otherwise revised.